streifenfrei/KP_Chirurgie/README.md

 #### call
 Does inference on a trained model.
 Specify the dataset with `--dataset` and the directory containing the .pth file with `--workspace`
-## MaskRCNN
-Before you can use the MaskRCNN network you have to register the dataset properly.
-The dataset directory has to contain the images in .png format and their corresponding annotations in .json files.
-To register it, run:
-`python detectron2_commons/register_dataset.py --dataset [path/to/dataset/] --output [output/directory]`.
-This generates
-.json file describing the dataset.

-Now you can run the network with `python maskrcnn/detectron_run.py --config [path/to/config] --dataset[path/to/dataset] [--train]`.
-The config file is a .yaml file according to the Detectron2 standard (like in maskrcnn/configs).
-The dataset directory has to contain the previously generated .json file.
-The `--train` specifies whether to train or not.

- ## Combined
- Just as with the MaskRCNN network you have to register the dataset with the register_dataset.py script.
-Then start the network with `python combined/combined_run.py ...`.
-The arguments are identical to the MaskRCNN network.